-If bit i of sie is hardwired to zero, the same bit in register hip may be writable or may be read-only.
+If bit i of sie is read-only zero, the same bit in register hip may be writable or may be read-only.
 When bit i in hip is writable, a pending interrupt i can be cleared by writing 0 to this bit.
 If interrupt i can become pending in hip but bit i in hip is read-only, then either the interrupt can be cleared by clearing bit i of hvip, or the implementation must provide some other mechanism for clearing the pending interrupt (which may involve a call to the execution environment).

 A bit in hie shall be writable if the corresponding interrupt can ever become pending in hip.
-Bits of hie that are not writable shall be hardwired to zero.
+Bits of hie that are not writable shall be read-only zero.

-The standard portions (bits 15:0) of registers hip and hie are formatted as shown in Figures 5.9 and 5.10 respectively.
+The standard portions (bits 15:0) of registers hip and hie are formatted as shown in Figures 8.9 and 8.10 respectively.